Cilvyahg/FED_wtrack/Ajax/ajax.md

 you make the request and the server responds

-status codes let us know if the request was succesfull or not there are kinds of HTTP Status Codes
+status codes let us know if the request was succesfull or not there are kinds of HTTP Status Codes Blocks:

-* 1xx - informational
+- 1xx - informational -- can also mean it's still processing and not yet completed the request

-* 2xx - succes
+- 2xx - succes -- THIS IS WHAT YOU WANT.
+200 means perfect
-* 3xx - redirection request
+- 3xx - redirection request
-* 4xx - client error. any 400 code is a client error
+- 4xx - client error. any 400 code is a client error
-* 5xx - server error - the client made a good request but something is wrong with the server
+- 5xx - server error - the client made a good request but something is wrong with the server.

+Code 301 --> permanently moved to a new URL - 301 redirects instead
+code 302 --> link equity is not passed

+403 --> forbidden
+404 -- not found
+410 --> this page is gone
+429 --> user send to many requests

+500 --> usually unexpected error from the server
+503 --> is a expected error for example u havent paid the bill to the  webhost bot are crawling as well

+## HTTP Headers

+HTTP verbs

+GET request - get or retrieve information
+PUT
+POST request - when we are sending something
+DELETE

+## USING POSTMAN

+Postman is een API Client

+what is an API
+Application Programming Interface
+api faciliteert de communicatie tussen twee applicaties.

+REST Api
+dus een api die op een webserver staat en gebruikt HTTP request om te communiceren.

+**HTTP Requests**

+GET PUT POST DELETE
+(CRUD) = Create Read Update Delete

+GET = Read
+PUT = Update
+POST = CREATE // aanmaken van data
+DELETE = DELETE

+## Callstack

+Last in .. first out ...
+like a stack of books .. when you remove something from the top. you will move the thing that was added most recently.

+## REST
+Representation State Trasfer
+it's just a fancy way of saying Create, Read, Update en Delete.

+# POSTMAN

+HTTP Requist builder
+- Method
+- Address
+- Body
+- Headers
+- Cookies